 The overflow exists so the water doesn’t overflow the yard.
 Meanwhile, we want to save money while we make our landscape greener, so we don’t want extra loss.
 We put up a warning sign, per California code.
 Finally, we build shelving around the unit to hold it in place.

 Similarly, the filter is used to keep the area from clogging up with soap and scum.
 This process of using the Aquifer Pipe widens your water table underneath the surface.
 Since we are getting a wide base for the water, we can be sure we are taking out the excess grime.

 CHECK OUT OUR WEBSITE

-From our site, you can purchase the labels and the grommet.
+In conclusion, you can purchase the labels and the grommet from our site.
 Take a look here.

 The other items can be purchased for under $40 at Lowes.